How to Clone Using HTTPS in Git?

 Cloning is a very popular theme in science fiction literature and movies.
 Just look at one of the most famous brands, Star Wars and II episode of that saga – Attack of the Clones.
 This topic is also relevant in the real world, and probably everyone has heard of Dolly the sheep, the first cloned mammal.
-Since then, mankind has managed to clone, among others horse, pig or dog.
+Since then, mankind has managed to clone, among others a horse, a pig, or a dog.
 But that’s not what we’re going to discuss today.
 We will focus on something else, after all, it is the IT world that interests us the most.
-Today we are going to learn something new about cloning Git repositories!
+Today we are going to learn something new about cloning the Git repository!

 Discovering HTTPS